grafana/grafana/docs/sources/enterprise/reporting.md

 Only organization admins can create reports by default.
 You can customize who can create reports with [Role-based access control]({{< relref "access-control/_index.md" >}}).

 1. Click on the reports icon in the side menu.
 The Reports tab allows you to view, create, and update your reports.
+The report form has a multistep layout.
+The steps do not need to be filled in succession and can be skipped over by clicking a step name.
+2. Select report dashboard.
+   - **Source dashboard -** Select the dashboard to generate the report from.
+   - **Time range -** (optional) Use custom time range for the report.
+For more information check [Report time range]({{< relref "#report-time-range" >}}).
+   - **Add another dashboard -** Add more than one dashboard to the report.
+3. Format report.
+   - **Choose format options for the report -** (at least one selected option required) Attach report as PDF, embed dashboard as an image or attach CSV file of table panel data.
+   - Select an orientation for the report: **Portrait** or **Landscape**.
+   - Select a layout for the generated report: **Simple** or **Grid**.
+The simple layout renders each panel as full-width across the PDF.
+The grid layout renders the PDF with the same panel arrangement and width as the source dashboard.
+   - **Preview PDF** View a rendered PDF with the options you have selected.
+4. Schedule report.
+   - Enter scheduling information.
+Options vary depending on the frequency you select.
-1. Enter report information.
+5. Enter report information.
 All fields are required unless otherwise indicated.
    - **Report name -** Name of the report as you want it to appear in the Reports list.
 It's also used as the email subject.
    - **Recipients -** Enter the emails of the people or teams that you want to receive the report, separated by commas or semicolons.
    - **Reply to -** (optional) The address that will appear in the **Reply to** field of the email.
    - **Message -** (optional) Message body in the email with the report.
    - **Include a dashboard link -** Include a link to the dashboard from within the report email.
-   - **Source dashboard -** Select the dashboard to generate the report from.
-   - **Time range -** (optional) Use custom time range for the report.
-For more information check [Report time range]({{< relref "#report-time-range" >}}).
-1. Select an orientation for the report: **Portrait** or **Landscape**.
-1. Select a layout for the generated report: **Simple** or **Grid**.
-The simple layout renders each panel as full-width across the PDF.
-The grid layout renders the PDF with the same panel arrangement and width as the source dashboard.
-1. **Add a CSV file of table panel data**: check this box to attach a CSV file to the report email for each table panel on the dashboard.
-1. **Preview PDF** View a rendered PDF with the options you have selected.
-1. Enter scheduling information.
-Options vary depending on the frequency you select.
-1. **Save** the report.
-1. **Send test email** to verify that the whole configuration is working as expected.
+   - **Send test email** to verify that the whole configuration is working as expected.
 You can choose to send this email to the recipients configured for the report, or to a different set of email addresses only used for testing.
+6. Preview and Save the report.

 {{< figure src="/static/img/docs/enterprise/reports_create_new_8.1.png" max-width="500px" class="docs-image--no-shadow" >}}